kalman-takacs-epam/playwright-test-automation-exercises/README.md

 **Target:** [Automation Exercise](https://automationexercise.com/)
 A public e-commerce demo site with a full UI and backend API.

-### AI-Augmented Requirements
+### Requirements
-- **Agentic POM Generation:** Use Playwright MCP to inspect the website and have Copilot generate Page Object Models (POM) with optimized locators.
+- Use Playwright MCP and/or manual inspection to generate Page Object Models (POM) with optimized locators.
-- **UI-API Synchronization:** Implement hybrid testing—use the API to set up test state (e.g., creating a user) and the UI to perform actions (e.g., shopping).
+- Implement hybrid testing—use the API to set up test state (e.g., creating a user) and the UI to perform actions (e.g., shopping), with or without AI support.
-- **Self-Healing Implementation:** Configure Playwright Healer Agent to identify and suggest fixes for broken selectors during UI updates.
+- Configure Playwright Healer Agent and/or manual strategies to identify and fix broken selectors during UI updates.
-- **Architecture:** Adhere to DRY and SOLID principles.
-Use Copilot Chat for "Refactor Sessions" on Page Objects.
+- Apply DRY and SOLID principles, using Copilot Chat for refactoring sessions or manual refactoring as preferred.
+- Integrate ESLint, Prettier, and Husky.
+- Implement Allure reporting.
+- Use GitHub, GitHub Actions, and optionally Copilot.

 ### User Stories
-- As a tester, I want to register a user via UI and immediately verify their existence in the backend via the API service.
+- As a tester, I want to register a user via UI and verify their existence in the backend via the API service, using either AI or manual implementation.
-- As a tester, I want to add items to a cart via the API and verify they appear correctly in the UI cart, ensuring data consistency.
+- As a tester, I want to add items to a cart via the API and verify they appear correctly in the UI cart, ensuring data consistency, and document my approach.
-- As a tester, I want to complete a purchase and use an AI-generated script to verify the order history matches the UI confirmation.
+- As a tester, I want to complete a purchase and verify the order history matches the UI confirmation, optionally comparing AI-generated and hand-written scripts.
-- As a tester, I want to test negative scenarios (e.g., invalid login, out-of-stock purchase) and verify error handling.
+- As a tester, I want to test negative scenarios (e.g., invalid login, out-of-stock purchase) and verify error handling, using AI for brainstorming or my own ideas.
 - As a tester, I want the GitHub Actions pipeline to fail on linting/test errors and provide a Playwright Trace Viewer link for visual debugging.

 ---